DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

-Now we can provide sufficient conditions for the convergence of a sequence generated by Algorithm~\ref{alg:CCP_penalty} to a feasible and critical point for the problem $(\mathcal{P})$, based on the a priori approach to convergence analysis.
+Now we can provide sufficient conditions for the convergence of a sequence generated by Algorithmic Pattern~\ref{alg:CCP_penalty} to a feasible and critical point for the problem $(\mathcal{P})$, based on the a priori approach to convergence analysis.